Spesifikke virusinfeksjoner hos svin

 Formålet med overvåkningsprogrammet er å dokumentere frihet for Aujeszkys sykdom (AD), smittsom gastroenteritt (TGE), porcint reproduksjons- og respiratorisk syndrom (PRRS), porcine epidemic diarrhoea (PED) og svineinfluensa virus (SI).
 For influensa A(H1N1)pdm09 og porcint respiratorisk koronavirus (PRCV) kartlegges status i den norske svinepopulasjonen.

-The surveillance programme for specific viral infections in swine herds in 2022 continued to show Norway to be free from Aujeszky’s disease, transmissible gastroenteritis, porcine epidemic diarrhoea and porcine respiratory and reproductive syndrome.
+The surveillance programme for specific viral infections in swine herds in 2023 continued to document Norway to be free from Aujeszky’s disease, and the continued absence of transmissible gastroenteritis, porcine epidemic diarrhoea and porcine respiratory and reproductive syndrome.

-Since 2009, influenza A (H1N1) pdm09 virus (H1N1pdm) has been endemic in the Norwegian swine population, showing a decline in seroprevalence to approx. 12% of herds testing positive during the last year.
-Other swine-associated influenza strains have never been diagnosed in Norway.
+Since 2009, influenza A (H1N1) pdm09 virus (H1N1pdm) has been endemic in the Norwegian swine population, with a seroprevalence of approx. 21% of herds testing positive during the last year.
+Other swine-associated influenza strains have never been detected in Norway.

-In 2018, porcine respiratory corona virus (PRCV) was detected for the first time in Norway, and the seroprevalence in the southwestern part of the country has since been high and also increasing in other parts of Norway.
+In 2018, porcine respiratory corona virus (PRCV) was detected for the first time in Norway, in the county of Rogaland.
+Since then, serological positive animals have also been detected in other parts of Norway although the seroprevalence remains higher in the neighbouring south-western counties of Rogaland and Agder.

 Last ned rapporten